SAP-samples/multi-cloud-html5-apps-samples/managed-html5-runtime-fiori-launchpad-mta/readme.md

-# SAP Fiori App with a Managed Application Router
+# SAP Fiori App with a Managed Application Router Exposed to SAP Launchpad Service

 ## Diagram